toolstack/just-writing-statistics/readme.txt

 3. Just Writing Statistics can be accessed via the menu of the WordPress Admin.

 == Frequently Asked Questions ==

+= Why fork WP Word Count? =

+WP Word Count is by far the best plugin of its kind, however it is, as far as I can tell, abandoned at this point.

+Even worse, the existing plugin has a known security vulnerability in it and so wordpress.org has closed the repository.

+As such, a fork is required to fix the security issue and bring the plugin functionality back.

 = How do the Just Writing Statistics Shortcodes work? =